zydou/arti/doc/dev/notes/relay-sketch.md

 - Support for incoming CREATE2 cells on channels.
   - DESIGN: Is this the same Channel type or a new type?
+  - DESIGN: We need a way for the code that handles these cells to get the latest set ntor keys as needed.
+Probably giving it a keymgr is overkill; some kind of `Arc<ExtendKeyHandle>` or `Arc<dyn ExtendKeyProvider>` or `Arc<RwLock<ExtendKeys>>` may be in order.

 - A new `RelayCirc` type, crated by CREATE2 cells.
   - DESIGN: [How much code](#proto-objects) can this share internally